Getting a Master’s in Data Analytics: What You Need to Know

 Hybrid programs

-Learn more about data analytics
+Learn more before earning your data analytics degree.

+Studying data analytics prepares you for many rewarding career opportunities.
 To master data analytics, you need to learn all you can.
 If you're considering a career in data analytics, you might consider taking an online specialization through Coursera.

 The University of Michigan’s Data Analytics in the Public Sector with R Specialization equips course takers with fundamental technical skills using the R programming language to gather, manipulate, analyze, visualize, and interpret data to inform public policy and public administrative functions.